479+ orders placed in your location

 Cortisol levels vary from person to person and thus, a patient can have low or high cortisol levels even without these uncommon syndromes.
 Consult your doctor for an actual diagnosis of Cortisol level for better understanding.

 Stress has been a big challenge for the Indian population to deal with in the past few years.
-About 82% of the Indian population has been recorded as stressed.
+About 82% of the Indian population have been recorded as stressed.

 A doctor may call for a Cortisol (8 am) test if the patients witness the following symptoms: